No-one writes love songs like Roddy Frame.Alistair Braidwood hails Scotland’s most articulate and hopeful romantic

 There is a wide held, if erroneous, belief that in life, winning is everything.
 Roddy Frame understands better than most that what’s more important is how you play the game.
 Few, if any, do it better.

-*Roddy Frame plays an acoustic solo show in London on December 15.
+*Roddy Frame plays the kelvingrove Bandstand on August 11.
 Get tickets here: http://www.roddyframe.com

 *An earlier version of this article appeared at http://dearscotland.com/